Grass clump Other Grasses

-Most grasses (family Poaceae) are tough and/or toxic, not at all edible, except for their seeds and a few sprouts, but a few are valuable as seasonings.
+Most grasses (family Poaceae) are tough and/or toxic, not at all edible, except for their seeds and a few sprouts, but a few are valuable as seasonings and for other uses.
 Photo of Cymbopogon distributed under license Creative Commons Attribution 2.0.

 Grass